ThreeMammals/Ocelot/docs/introduction/gettingstarted.rst

 ===============

-Ocelot is designed to work with .NET Core only and is currently built to netstandard2.0 `this <https://docs.microsoft.com/en-us/dotnet/articles/standard/library>`_ documentation may prove helpful when working out if Ocelot would be suitable for you.
+Ocelot is designed to work with .NET Core only and is currently built to netstandard2.0. `This <https://docs.microsoft.com/en-us/dotnet/articles/standard/library>`_ documentation may prove helpful when working out if Ocelot would be suitable for you.

 .NET Core 2.1
 ^^^^^^^^^^^^^